Neurodiversity Resource Hub

 There is huge strength to be found in diversity, and it is vital to ensure that all individuals working in the veterinary professions feel supported to be who they are in order to thrive in the workplace.

-We hope our neurodiversity resource hub will be useful source of information for everyone, both neurotypical and neurodivergent.
+We hope our neurodiversity resource can serve as a useful source of information for everyone, both neurotypical and neurodivergent.

 Neurodiversity in the Workplace